AkashPatel00/CIS-106-Akash-Patel/README.md

 ## Assignment 6

 This week I felt that this coding of functions was a lot easier in comparison to the previous week because I felt more comfortable with the functions and how to use them.
 I was able to code completely without the use of Flowgorithm however I still had to look back and refer to certain parts of the code.

+## Assignment 7

+This week we focused on working on conditions, and if then statements.
+I found this to be diffcult for me at first and I still do, however as I continue to work on my code and revise it I began to understand it.
+I'm trying to make both of the programs this week without the use of Flowgorithm and I think it'll work out.